05 Mar How Much Sugar Is In Your Easter Egg?

 HOW MUCH SUGAR IS IN YOUR FAVOURITE EASTER EGG?

 As an example, let’s start with Cadbury Mini Eggs.
 They are over two thirds sugar containing 69g per 100g.
 This means that a moderately sized 80g bag contains the equivalent of 55g (or 14 teaspoons) of sugar.
 That’s before we get onto the 296g ‘family bag’ containing a whopping 204g (51 teaspoons) sugar.

 A similar sugar-filled story is true for many of the other most popular Easter chocolates.
-I picked Mini Eggs as I happened to pick up a bag in the supermarket the other day.
-But you’ll find that most commercial chocolate products are made up of more than half sugar.
+You’ll find that most commercial chocolate products are made up of more than half sugar.

 A HEALTHIER APPROACH TO EASTER

-Now I am not suggesting that we all have to avoid chocolate altogether.
-What I do wish to do is draw awareness to the things that food manufacturers are not so keen for you to know about.
-The more mindful we are about our consumption, the less we are likely to purchase.
+This doesn’t mean that you have to avoid chocolate altogether.
+However it’s important to draw awareness to the things that food manufacturers are not so keen for you to know about.
+The more mindful we are about our consumption, the less we are likely to purchase their products.

-Here are a few articles that I hope will help guide you towards making healthier choices this Easter:
+Here are a few articles that will help guide you towards making healthier choices this Easter:

-If you’re looking for some healthier alternatives to the usual sugar-filled chocolate eggs, here are a few I recommend.
+If you’re looking for some healthier alternatives to the usual sugar-filled chocolate eggs, here are a few we recommend.

 If you want to work out how much sugar is in your Easter Egg, or anything else you’re eating for that matter, here’s a simple guide.

 And if you’re keen to enjoy Easter without gaining weight, here are five practical tips.